angular/angular/aio/content/guide/router-tutorial-toh.md

 </div>

-To test this feature, add a button with a `RouterLink` to the `HeroListComponent` template and set the link to a non-existant route called `"/sidekicks"`.
+To test this feature, add a button with a `RouterLink` to the `HeroListComponent` template and set the link to a non-existent route called `"/sidekicks"`.

 <code-example header="src/app/hero-list/hero-list.component.html (excerpt)" path="router/src/app/hero-list/hero-list.component.1.html"></code-example>